 Q: What is a stop and waste drain/valve?
-Why is it a potential cross-connection?
+Why is it a cross-connection?

-A stop and waste drain and a stop and waste valve are the same thing.
-A stop and waste valve is used to drain the piping above or beyond it, when it is in a closed position.
-These are typically used on irrigation lines and for domestic water service lines.
+A stop and waste drain and a stop and waste valve are the stop and waste valve is used to drain the piping above or when it is in a closed position.
+These are typically used on and for domestic water service lines.